collec-science/docker-collec/README.md

 ## Some useful docker commands

-The *docker-compose* commands must be executed from the collec-docker folder.
+The *docker-compose* commands must be executed from the docker-collec folder.

 * docker images: displays the list of available images
 * docker container ls: displays the list of containers